if-05-61-C-fall-2017/system-specification-auingerwalter/README.md

-# Welcome on the FAVOR-Repository!
+# Welcome to the FAVOR-Repository!

 FAVOR, a special Family Organizer.